glm729/code-examples/README.md

 documentation, which I enjoy because I miss teaching mathematics and statistics.

 #### R

 I started using R in the first half of 2018, when I studied MAS224 Biostatistical Methods at Murdoch University, co-ordinated by Dr. Nicola J.
 Armstrong.
-I have been using R for most semesters since studying this unit, including for summer scholarship projects for Murdoch University and for the Australian Mathematical Sciences Institute.
+I used R for most semesters in my undergrad since studying this unit, including for summer scholarship projects for Murdoch University and for the Australian Mathematical Sciences Institute.
 Both projects were in veterinary biostatistics, as was an undergraduate project in my final semester.
 The first project was an investigation into factors affecting survival of dogs in veterinary trauma cases presenting to emergency and critical care, mainly in the US.
 The second project was a supplementary analysis for the application of a robust parameter estimation technique in estimating hormone levels in equine blood plasma samples to diagnose a common degenerative disorder.
 My work on